Ford Mustang variants: Warriors in Pink

 Beginning in 2007, Ford and ESSENCE have partnered with Susan G. Komen for the Cure to create the Circle of Promise campaign, which aims to increase breast cancer awareness in African-American women.
 Among the campaign, Ford produced 2500 cars with Warriors in Pink Package.
-The 2008 Warriors in Pink package is based on V6 Premium Arraycoupe or convertible, but with a pink ribbon and Pony fender badge, pink Mustang rocker tape striping, charcoal leather seats with pink stitching, an aluminum-spoke steering wheel in leather with pink stitching and charcoal floormats with pink ribbon and contrast stitching.
+The 2008 Warriors in Pink package is based on V6 Premium Array coupe or convertible, but with a pink ribbon and Pony fender badge, pink Mustang rocker tape striping, charcoal leather seats with pink stitching, an aluminum-spoke steering wheel in leather with pink stitching and charcoal floormats with pink ribbon and contrast stitching.

 In addition, there was a sweepstake for winning a custom version of Warriors in Pink vehicle, which was created by Galpin Auto Sports.

 For 2009 model year, the production of Warriors in Pink car was reduced to 1000, unveiled at the New York International Auto Show.

-Mach 1

-The Ford Mustang Mach 1 was a performance model of the Ford Mustang that Ford produced beginning in 1969.
-The original production run of the Mach 1 ended in 1978.